 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

-Why we love off the beaten path vacations
+Why we love going off the beaten path in Mexico

 While I don’t look down on theme parks or resorts, these places also tend to have the most tourists.
 The introverted side of me can get a bit overwhelmed by being around so many people all the time.
 Even in big cities like New York City, San Francisco, or Mexico City (all of which I absolutely love, by the way), it can sometimes feel too crowded and hectic.
 This feeling is especially strong in the popular tourist areas that we visit.